Skip to Content

 What is the income limit for Healthy Kids in Oregon?

-Oregon provides CHIP coverage to children from families with income of up to 305% of the federal poverty level, which is $78,751 for a family of three.
+Oregon provides CHIP coverage to children from families with income of up to 305% of the federal poverty level, which is about $6,774 per month.

 How do I apply for Healthy Kids in Oregon?